CSCE 452/752 Robotics and Spatial Intelligence, Fall 2025

 Comment 1: Some edges can be eliminated

 Consider an edge in the visibility graph between obstacle vertices.
-The result is called a reduced visibility graph.

 To determine if an edge can be removed, imagine that it extends just a little further in each direction.
 If that extension goes into an obstacle, then the edge is not part of the reduced visibility graph.